GetDKAN/dkan/docs/components/periodic-updates.rst

 1- Periodic updates state
 *************************

-To turn periodic updates on you need to be in the Periodic Updates page, once there you should mark the option "Enable periodic updates" and click on "Save settings".
+Enable periodic updates by checking the "Enable periodic updates" box on the Periodic Updates page, and click on "Save settings".
 You'll also need to upload a valid manifest in the section "Manifest for periodic updates", otherwise the updates cannot be executed.
-If you already have a manifest in the system but need to pause the periodic updates, all you need to do is unmark the option "Enable periodic updates" and save settings.
+If you already have a manifest in the system but need to pause the periodic updates, all you need to do is uncheck the option "Enable periodic updates" and save settings.

 2- Manifest for periodic updates
 ********************************

-The manifest is a CSV file in which you define all the resources that need to be updated periodically in the system, this file should contain the following column names:
+The manifest is a CSV file in which you define all of the resources that need to be updated periodically in the system, this file should contain the following column names:

 ``resource_id,frequency,file_url``